breakall/mytinytodo-docker/README.md

 Uses stock 1.4.3 + one change to make the checkbox bigger on mobile.

-Based on the [nimmis/apache-php7](https://hub.docker.com/r/nimmis/apache-php7/) image.
-Resulting image is about 800 MB but uses >50 MB RAM in use.
+Based on the [ulsmith/alpine-apache-php7](https://hub.docker.com/r/ulsmith/alpine-apache-php7/) image.
+Resulting image is about 150 MB, and uses 30 MB RAM in use.

-Installs SQLite for storing data.
+Uses SQLite for storing data.